zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

     └── BrowseTests
 ```

-Except package files, we add an example app named `BrowseExample`, which will depend on the Browse MFE package locally.
+Except for package files, we add an example app named `BrowseExample`, which will depend on the Browse MFE package locally.
 Adding Browse MFE as a local package here is a good idea, we can open the `BrowseExample` app and edit the package.
 In contrast, we can't edit the remote package even if we can see the source code.

 An example app is important in our scenario, we need to rely on it to deliver our MFEs to the internal app library for test purposes.
 And also, it's a good place to elaborate on how to integrate.